 - 16 is the diameter of the rim in inches

-- There may be additional letters at the end of the code for special cases.
+- Additional letters may be at the end of the code for exceptional cases.
 You may see “M+S” for mountains and snow-rated tires, XL for Extra Load Capacity, WW for Whitewall, and more.

 The best way to avoid figuring out what you need in a new tire purchase is to avoid the purchase in the first place.
 Maintaining your tires will extend their lives, keep you safer on the road, and reduce the likelihood of being stranded due to a tire-related problem.